 The more evidence of your injuries that is documented, the better your chance of getting the recovery you deserve.

 California law requires you to notify the California Department of Motor Vehicles within 10 days of an accident if:

 - Anyone was killed,

 - Anyone was injured (even if the injury was minor), or

 - The accident resulted in more than $1,000 of damage.4

-If you are not certain, report the accident, especially if you will be putting the claim through your insurance.
+If you are not certain, report the accident, especially if you will be putting the claim through your California auto insurance.

 Accidents must be reported to the DMV on California DMV Form SR1.

-Many people do not report an accident for fear their rates will go up.
+Many people do not file a car accident claim in California for fear their rates will go up.
 California is one of only two states that legally prohibit auto insurers from raising rates if an accident is not the policy holder's fault.6

 Furthermore, most auto insurance policies require drivers to report an accident promptly.